 Last Lysa says He will fill us.
 I believe that God is saying that if we follow Him, if we listen and spend time with Him, He will take care of our needs.
 Only He can satisfy our deepest hungers.
 When we have a deep need he doesn’t want us to go to the refrigerator or pantry, but rather enter his presence.
 Only He can fill that deep, deep need, but we find ourselves wanting less and something temporary like food.
 How often have I run to the kitchen instead of to Him on my knees.

-When we are stressed over something in our lives or lonely, afraid, or hurting, we need to remember those are temporary and God is eternal.
-He is our security – our safe place.
-He will meet those deep hungers.
+When we are stressed, afraid, lonely or hurting, we need to remember that’s only temporary, and our God is eternal.
+He is security, He is a safe place, He will meet our deep hungers.

 Just as a mother bird hovers over those baby birds, God hovers over us to meet EVERY need – not just our hunger for food, but our hunger for Him.
 Trust Him to provide abundantly your needs.
 Look to Him to fill you with the richness and fullness of Christ.
 We are filled to the extent that we open our mouths wider and wider because He has so much more to fill us with.
 Nothing can satisfy our hunger like God can!